hombreperro45/docs/docs/compilation/windows.md

     make clean
     make DEBUG=1 GL_DEBUG=1 -j4

 After a few minutes you should be able to find retroarch.exe under that directory.
-To start the newly compiled retroarch run `./retroarch`
+To start the newly compiled retroarch you can use:

+   ./retroarch

 ### Packaging RetroArch